pradeepvemulakonda/Snomed/README.md

 Snomed
 ======

-Create a Neo4j database to import AMT/Snomed drug files and provide a REST interface to access the data
+Create a Neo4j database to import Snomed drug files and provide a REST interface to access the data.

+For information reg Neo4j please visist http://neo4j.com/

 <h5>Prepare files to be uploaded to Neo4j</h5>